Information About Changeable Signs

 Now we had it!
 A square font with no natural curves.
 In other words it could easily be altered without losing the original qualities.
 Moreover, we loved it and amazed at how easy it was to see from a considerable distance.
 Much further and clearer than a curved font.
 To that end, we named it lighthouse of course!

 White and clear tiles were eventually produced with the final 39 characters.
 Both were cut out from the same size tile.
 Above all this was something that we had always required.

 Meanwhile the tracks and boards continued to raise issues.
 Eventually a final version of the board with track and letters proved successful.
-A 2mm perspex fascia was successfully intergrated to the design.
-To clarify this meant the screen would not interfer with the letters.
+A 2mm Perspex fascia was successfully integrated to the design.
+To clarify this meant the screen would not interfere with the letters.
 Again this was a vast improvement on the US models.
 They relied upon a secure poster cabinet to hold the entire sign.

 This meant we could offer a tamper-proof and weather proof system.
 Moreover, the owner of the board would have full security over changing the message.